+EMDR is research-based and highly effective in the treatment of Trauma and PTSD.
 EMDR stands for Eye Movement Desensitization and Reprocessing and it is an interactive model of therapy that helps you reduce and replace your symptoms of psychological and emotional stress.
 EMDR is so effective because it helps you heal from your painful life experiences by addressing the root cause, not just the symptoms.

 How can EMDR help me?

 EMDR can be a powerful tool for many different issues and concerns that most of us experience at different times in our lives.
-EMDR is used only by specially trained licensed counselors, and is helpful for any of the following:
+EMDR is used only by specially trained licensed clinicians, and is helpful for any of the following:

 EMDR can help you by facilitating your brain and body’s natural tendency to heal itself and make meaning.
 In the wake of traumatic experiences, people often experience strong emotions like anxiety, anger, guilt, and shame and develop negative beliefs about themselves and the world that are not true.
 Some beliefs might include, “I’m not good enough”, “I am out of control”, “I can’t trust others”.
 By the end of the process, these beliefs are replaced with adaptive beliefs the client generates.

 “Desensitizing” allows your mind and body to become less reactive to the original memory and subsequent triggers and begin to create new meanings of the event with new, more positive emotions.
 EMDR will not make you forget your past but it can help turn down the volume and intensity of the experience so you are free from it’s effects.

 “Reprocessing” is what happens when you begin to experience new feelings regarding the memory of the event and develop new beliefs about yourself that replace the maladaptive and untrue beliefs you previously held as a result of the traumatic experience.